BlueOval City

-The project is expected to cost $5.6 billion, making it the most expensive single investment in Tennessee history.
-It will employ approximately 5,800 people when complete.
+The project was expected to cost $5.6 billion, making it the most expensive single investment in Tennessee history.
+It was to have employed approximately 5,800 people when completed.

 History

 The project was jointly announced by both companies on September 27, 2021.
 A ceremony was held the following day at Shelby Farms in Memphis, providing further details of the project.
-The facilities will be constructed at the 4,100 acre Memphis Regional Megasite, also known as the West Tennessee Megasite, which was designated as an industrial site in September 2009.
+The facilities were to have been constructed at the 4,100 acre Memphis Regional Megasite, also known as the West Tennessee Megasite, which was designated as an industrial site in September 2009.
+The site is accessible from Interstate 40.

-It is accessible from Interstate 40.
-The state was initially expected to provide approximately $500 million worth of incentives that include infrastructure improvements, grants, and a new campus operated by the Tennessee College of Applied Technology (TCAT) to train workers for the plants.
-The final cost ballooned to $884 million.
+The state was initially expected to provide approximately $500 million worth of incentives, including infrastructure improvements, grants, and a new campus operated by the Tennessee College of Applied Technology (TCAT) to train workers for the plants.
+The final cost eventually ballooned to $884 million.

-In addition to BlueOval City, Ford and SK Innovation announced plans to construct twin battery plants in Glendale, Kentucky, called BlueOval SK.
+In addition to BlueOval City, Ford and SK Innovation announced plans to construct twin battery plants in Glendale, Kentucky, called BlueOval SK Battery Park.